several tankers and recreational boats share a bay at sunset

 Right of Way Rules

 Whenever you meet another boat, it’s like approaching an unmarked intersection in your car.
-Knowing a few, simple rules will help you avoid a collision.
+Knowing a few, simple right of way rules will help you avoid a collision.
 Just as motorists must know what to do when approaching a four way stop, every crossing situation at sea is like approaching an unmarked intersection.

 Because there are so many different types of boats and styles of boating, it is important to know what to expect when you come upon another vessel.